 Switching Application Required System Properties According to Deployment Environment

-Any serious application depends on a number of configuration properties, such as JDBC connection properties, caching properties etc. They should change according to target deployment environment.
+Any serious application depends on a number of configuration properties, such as JDBC connection properties and caching properties.
+These properties should change according to the target deployment environment.

-People employ different methods to take those properties outside their web applications.
-Among them, one commonly used method is to create a properties file and collect any property, whose value should change depending on the current deployment environment, then create variations of that properties file for each deployment environment.
-During build process, which property file should be taken into account is specified via another parameter, for example an environment property or system property.
+Various methods are employed by people to extract these properties from their web applications.
+One commonly used method is to create a properties file and gather any property whose value should change depending on the current deployment environment.
+Then, variations of that properties file are created for each deployment environment.
+During the build process, the property file to be taken into account is specified via another parameter, such as an environment property or system property.

-We currently employ a similar method in our current project.
-We use ant in our build process, and have defined an ant global property named target.environemt, taking values dev, test, or prod accordingly.
-We, then, use following construct in our build.xml to customize our build process according to target deployment environemt.
+We currently utilize a similar method in our project.
+We employ Apache Ant in our build process and have defined an Ant global property named ‘target.environment’, which takes values such as ‘dev’, ‘test’, or ‘prod’.
+We then use the following construct in our build.xml to customize our build process according to the target deployment environment.

 <property file=”build.properties.${target.environment}”/>

-Thus, we load specified build properties file to customize our build process according to the target environment.
-We use, for example, tomcat as web container and its ant tasks to deploy, stop, and start our web application.
-Development, test and production environments are simply located in different physical servers, and accesible with different user credentials.
-In order to make use of same tomcat ant task for each target environment, we keep tomcat server url, port, credential information in this build properties file.
+Thus, we load the specified build properties file to customize our build process according to the target environment.
+For example, we use Tomcat as a web container and its Ant tasks to deploy, stop, and start our web application.
+Development, test, and production environments are simply located on different physical servers and accessible with different user credentials.
+In order to utilize the same Tomcat Ant tasks for each target environment, we keep Tomcat server URL, port, and credential information in this build properties file.

-When it comes to customize our application configuration properties, we simply copy specified project.properties.${target.environment} file into web application classpath while stripping off the suffix at the end.
+When customizing our application configuration properties, we simply copy the specified ‘project.properties.${target.environment}’ file into the web application classpath while stripping off the suffix at the end.
 As the old saying goes, a layer of indirection solves every problem in computer science.

-Karl Baum has a nice blog entry about this topic and gives a solution based on above method, but it is much more flexible as it enables us to switch between configurations without a new build or deployment at all.a
+Karl Baum has a nice blog entry about this topic and provides a solution based on the above method.
+However, it is much more flexible as it enables us to switch between configurations without requiring a new build or deployment at all.